mikeizbicki/cmc-csci040/week_13/README.md

 and each of these html templates should extend a `base.html` template that contains the menu for your webpage.

 All of your routes should have an `<h2>` tag that identifies which route you have selected.
-Your `/` route should display all of the messages currently contained in your database file.
+The `/` route must open a connection to a database created by `db_create.py` and display all of the messages.
+You must display:
+1. the text of the message,
+1. the timestamp it was created at,
+1. the username of the user who created it,
+1. and the age of the user who created it.

 Your python file should also contain a route for static web resources served from the `static` folder.
 In this folder, you should create a file `style.css` that contains the style sheets for your webpage.